-If your data is arranged in this fashion, you can designate it as a table by selecting the range and then choosing Insert Tables Tables.
-Excel inserts generic column headings if none exist, color banding, and heading drop-down arrows into the data.
-These arrows, as well as the Table Tools context tab on the Ribbon, provide quick access to many tablerelated functions like sorting, filtering, and formatting.
+If your data is arranged in this fashion, you can designate it as a table by selecting the range and then choosing Insert Tables Table.
+Excel inserts generic column headings if none exist; the column heading includes drop-down controls.
+These drop-down controls, as well as the Table Tools context tab on the Ribbon, provide quick access to many table-related features like sorting, filtering, and formatting.
 In addition, using formulas within a table offers some clear advantages.

-See Chapter 9 for more information about the new Table feature in Excel 2007.
+See Chapter 9 for more information about the table feature.